HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 One notable example is WeChat, China's most popular messaging app, which offers an array of services from messaging to financial transactions.
 However, its convenience comes at a cost: significant monitoring and data collection practices that raise privacy concerns.
 WeChat's approach to user data is emblematic of broader trends in digital surveillance and data management within China.

-The introduction of end-to-end encryption (E2EE) represents a technological solution to enhance privacy by ensuring that only the communicating users can read the messages.
-E2EE prevents potential eavesdroppers – including telecom providers, Internet providers, and even the service providers themselves – from accessing the cryptographic keys needed to decrypt the conversation.

 However, the regulatory environment in China presents a unique challenge to the adoption of E2EE technologies.
 The Chinese government has not permitted the registration of real E2EE applications, citing national security and public safety concerns.
 This stance is in line with broader Internet governance strategies in China, including the Great Firewall, which blocks access to many foreign websites and services, including popular E2EE-enabled applications like WhatsApp and Facebook Messenger.
 Also, in some cases, the police officer would stop you on the street to see if you are using some illegal apps, like Telegram.